chhjel/HealthCheck/README.md

     // See the Services section further down in readme. public MyController(
         ISiteEventService siteEventService,
-        IAuditEventStorage auditEventService,
+        IAuditEventStorage auditEventService)
-        ILogSearcherService logSearcherService)
         : base(assemblyContainingTests: typeof(MyController).Assembly)
     {
         Services.SiteEventService = siteEventService;
         Services.AuditEventService = auditEventService;
-        Services.LogSearcherService = logSearcherService;
+        // ...
     }

-    // Set any options that will be passed to the front-end here, including the path to this controller. protected override FrontEndOptionsViewModel GetFrontEndOptions()
+    // Set any options that will be passed to the front-end here,
+    // including the path to this controller. protected override FrontEndOptionsViewModel GetFrontEndOptions()
         => new FrontEndOptionsViewModel("/HealthCheck")
         {